BSc Agriculture: Career Path

 Job Outlook

-The job outlook for individuals with a BSc Agriculture degree varies depending on the specific field of study and the location.
-However, in general, the demand for graduates with an agriculture degree is expected to grow in the coming years.
+The job outlook for individuals with a BSc in Agriculture varies depending on the specific field of study and the location.
+However, the demand for graduates with an agriculture degree is expected to grow in the coming years.

-• Farming: The world population is expected to reach 9.7 billion by 2050, which will require an increase in food production.
+• Farming: The world population is expected to reach 9.7 billion by 2050, requiring increased food production.
 This will lead to increased demand for farmers and farm managers.

 • Research: The demand for agricultural research is expected to increase as the world population grows and climate change becomes more of a concern.